Tag Archives: attacks

 One of the major ways hackers breach a web application are through SQL injection attacks.
 SQL injection attacks can be used to access sensitive data or do any number of destructive things to the data stored in the web application’s database.
 Cross-site scripting attacks are also prevalent.
 This attack occurs when malicious code is inserted and executed when a user loads an infected page.
 Denial of service attacks are also popular.
 This happens when the network hosting a web application is swamped with useless requests sent out by the criminals which creates so much traffic that the network or system crashes.

-It’s a wild world out there…
+Its a wild world out there…

 How does Web application security affect me?